vukrosic/OpenAI-API-VS-Code-Feedback/README.md

 4. Click Install
 5. Once installed, reload VS Code

-## Usage
+## 🚀 Usage

 To use the extension, follow these steps:

 1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on Mac)
-2. Click the Ultimate ChatGPT icon in the extensnions sidebar
+2. Click the Ultimate ChatGPT icon in the extensions sidebar
 3. Enter your OpenAI API Key and select the GPT model you want to use
 4. Type a message in the input box and press "Add Message"
 5. Once you have added all your messages, press "Submit" to generate a response from the API